NVlabs/eccv2020-limited-labels-data-tutorial/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-Pavlo Molchanov obtained PhD from Tampere University of Technology, Finland in the area of signal processing in 2014.
+Pavlo Molchanov obtained his PhD from the Tampere University of Technology, Finland in the area of signal processing in 2014.
 His dissertation was focused on designing automatic target recognition systems for radars.
 Since 2015 he is with the Learning and Perception Research team at NVIDIA, currently holding a senior research scientist position.
 His research is focused on methods for neural network acceleration, and designing novel systems for human-computer interaction and human understanding.
 For network acceleration, he is interested in neural network pruning methods and conditional inference.
 For human understanding, he is working on landmark estimation, gesture recognition, hand pose estimation.
 He received the EuRAD best paper award in 2011 and EuRAD young engineer award in 2013.
     </p>
   </div>
 </div>